Mohannad-Elsayed/doubly-linked_list_in_C/README.md

     ```c
     typedef Node* ListIterator;
     ```
-  - `List`: It stores 2 pointers of type `Node*` to the head and the tail, also it stores the list current size.
+  - `List`: It stores 2 pointers of type `Node*` to the head and the tail, also it stores the list's current size.
     ```c
     typedef struct list {
     Node *_head;